-Having recently moved, we were in love with our new yard.
+Having recently moved, we loved our new yard.
 It was large, beautiful, and neatly groomed with lots of seasonal foliage.

 Here’s a picture of our mailbox before the makeover.
 You can’t tell just how badly it was leaning, but you can see how badly it needed to be beautified.